-Helping Your Child’s Play Skills Progress
+Helping Your Child Develop Functional Play Skills

-So what can you do, if your autistic child’s play skills seem to have halted in a certain category, are progressing slowly, or if their play is stereotyped, needs to be facilitated, etc.?
+So what can you do, if your child’s play skills seem to have halted in a certain category, are progressing slowly, or if their play is stereotyped, needs to be facilitated, etc.?

-Well, you can actually teach play skills, and more complex levels of play can be learned.
+You can actually teach play skills, and more complex levels of play can be learned.
 Encouraging the development of your child’s play skills can be beneficial for your child in all areas of development.
-So, where can you begin?

 Modeling Play Skills

 From there – you should model play skills that are one level higher than your child’s current skill level.
-These are the skills you answered “no” or “sometimes” to since they are just emerging skills.
+These are the skills you answered “no” or “sometimes” since they are just emerging skills.

-You should continue to model the plays skill you want to develop until your child has mastered that skill.
-Additionally, include the other already developed skills as you play so they can be maintained.
+You should continue to model the functional play skills you want to develop until your child has mastered that skill.
+Additionally, include the other already developed skills as you play, so they can be maintained.

 For example – to play baseball you must be able to throw the ball, catch the ball, hit the ball with the bat, and run the bases.
 Start teaching one step of playing the game at a time.
 You can also develop task strips to help teach your child the sequences involved in playing the game.

 Additional Play Skills

 If you want to increase the duration your child plays with a single toy keep all toys away and only introduce a single toy at a time.

 If your child only engages in facilitated play and needs help make sure you work on spontaneous play and initiation before moving on to a higher level of prompted play.

 If your child’s play is stereotypical and they complete the same sequence with a toy every single time, model different ways of playing with that toy.

 The information in this post was obtained from “Classroom Pivotal Response Teaching for Children With Autism” by Aubyn C, Stahmer, Jessica Suhrheinrich, Sarah Reed, Laura Schreibman, and Cynthia Bolduc.